Sagargupta16/Contact-Manager-Mern/README.md

 <h2 id="overview"> :cloud: Overview</h2>

 <p align="justify">
-  This Project is created as React App , This Contains adding contacts , editing them ,deleting them and searching feature followed with each contact individual detail section.
-Project also contains Switching between dark and light mode . and you progress is saved in local storage so next time you visit your data will be same as last time you left, this project have 0 refresh rate which done by using routers.
+  This Project is created as MERN App , This Contains adding contacts , editing them ,deleting them and searching feature followed with each contact individual detail section.
+Project also contains Switching between dark and light mode . and your theme is saved in local storage so next time you visit your Mode will be same as last time you left,all data is saved at MongoDb Server and this project have 0 refresh rate which done by using routers.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)